Bastl34/eBayChangeListener/README.md

 # eBayChangeListener
 eBayChangeListener is a node.js eBay "Buy It Now" search result watcher.
-You can define a eBay Search URL and get immediately notified by eMail when new items where inserted.
+You can define an eBay Search URL and get immediately notified by eMail when new items where inserted.

 # Installation